 All parents, guardians, grandparents, relatives, or friends who wish to volunteer at school events, drive on field trips, help in the classroom, or volunteer at parish events where the school children are present, MUST be fingerprinted (fee due at the time of fingerprinting) AND have clearance through the Safe Haven Program.
+These clearances are required regardless of the event (whether adult only or student attended).
 All volunteer coaches or aides over the age of 18 must be fingerprinted.
 The time frame for fingerprint results can be anywhere from 48 hours to a week.
 All results are sent to the Diocese.
 It is REQUIRED that this clearance be on file BEFORE anyone can volunteer in any capacity.
 Volunteering is a privilege granted at the discretion of the principal.

-- Fingerprinting: The school office will provide forms and information regarding fingerprinting. - · Save Haven training: A link is available through SchoolSpeak to take this online training for identifying and preventing child abuse and neglect.
+- Fingerprinting: The school office will provide forms and information regarding fingerprinting. - Safe Environment training: A link is https://sacramento-schools.cmgconnect.org/ and is also available through FACTS SIS to take this online training for identifying and preventing child abuse and neglect.
 Volunteers will submit a copy of the certificate of completion to the school office.
 Volunteers should contact the school office for assistance or more information.
-This training must be renewed every 3 years. - · Signed Volunteer Agreement Form - · Driving and Insurance Requirements: - 1.
-All volunteers who drive children for school-sponsored activities must be covered with auto liability insurance.
-Current volunteer driver information forms must be completed and left in the school office. - 2.
-The privately owned vehicle policy must provide liability coverage on the automobile driven in the amounts no less than \$100,000.00 individual/\$300,000.00 cumulative each loss or occurrence, bodily injury; \$50,000.00 property damage; \$5,000.00 per person medical; and \$100,000.00 uninsured motorist insurance. - 3.
-No vehicle larger than an 8-passenger vehicle may be used. - 4.
-The number of persons in a car should not exceed the number for which the car was constructed, and all children must wear a seat belt or be in a car seat or booster seat as appropriate for their age and weight. - 5.
+This training must be renewed every 3 years. - Signed Volunteer Agreement Form (found at the end of this handbook.) - Driving and Insurance Requirements: - All volunteers who drive children for school-sponsored activities must be 25 years of age or older and covered with auto liability insurance.
+Current Verification of Automobile Insurance forms must be completed and left in the school office. - 2.
+The privately owned vehicle policy must provide liability coverage on the automobile driven in the amounts no less than \$100,000.00 individual/ \$300,000.00 cumulative each loss or occurrence, bodily injury; \$50,000.00 property damage; \$5,000.00 per person medical; and \$100,000.00 uninsured motorist insurance. - 3.
+No vehicle larger than a 10-passenger vehicle may be used, but no more than 8 riders (including the driver) my occupy the vehicle. - 4.
+The number of persons in a car should not exceed the number for which the car was constructed. - 5.
 All children must wear a seat belt or be secured in an appropriate child passenger restraint system meeting federal motor vehicle safety standards as appropriate for their age and weight.
 Any child under 8 years of age must be secured in a car seat or booster seat in the back seat of the vehicle (unless all back seats are already occupied by younger children).
-A child under the age of 8 who is 4'9" in height or taller may be properly restrained by a safety belt instead of child passenger restraint system.
+A